China's JD.com IPO raises $1.78 billion, augurs well for Alibaba

 Formerly known as 360Buy, JD.com has already raised more than $2 billion in previous years from investors including the Ontario Teachers' Pension Plan and Kingdom Holding.

-Bank of America (BAC.N) and UBS AG UBSN.VX were the lead underwriters for the IPO.
+Bank of America and UBS AG were the lead underwriters for the IPO.

-(The story corrects size of Liu's one-time share award in 8th paragraph.)

 (Writing by Edwin Chan; Editing by Sriraj Kalluvila, Ken Wills and Stephen Coates)